- This policy was last updated on 31st March 2022.

 - let you have a copy of the information in an intelligible form

-We expect Schools, under their agreement with us to ensure that personal data they provide is updated as required so as to maintain its accuracy.
+- We expect Subscriber Schools, under their agreement with us to ensure that personal data they provide is updated as required so as to maintain its accuracy.

-Follow instructions given to us by schools where details relating to a user of Learning Ladders change; and
+- Follow instructions given to us by Subscriber Schools where details relating to a user of Learning Ladders change; and

-Deletion of your data and the right to have your Personal Data Deleted
+Deletion of your Personal Data and the right to have your Personal Data deleted

-Where your only relationship with our business arises from arrangements we have with a subscriber School, should that relationship end, or we are advised that a pupil whose personal data we hold has left that School or has ceased to be provided with access to any of our products, the details of that child and relevant parent, guardian or carer details shall be deleted by us as soon as practicable thereafter.
+Where your only relationship with our business arises from arrangements we have with a Subscriber School, should that relationship end, or we are advised that a pupil whose personal data we hold has left that Subscriber School or has ceased to be provided with access to any of our products, the details of that child and relevant parent, guardian or carer details shall be deleted by us as soon as practicable thereafter in line with the terms of our agreement with the relevant Subscriber School.

 The steps we take to ensure that your Personal Data is held securely

-All data that we control or are instructed by a data controller to process is held in an encrypted form on secure servers located within the European Union.
+All data that we control or are instructed by a data controller to process is held in an encrypted form on secure servers located within the United Kingdom or the European Union.

 If you have any queries about your privacy whilst using our site, you may write to us at the address above or email us at email@example.com.